This is the official Frequently Asked Questions (FAQ) list for the KioskForge project.

 This is most likely because you have misspelled the Wi-Fi network

-sensitive so that Test WiFi is different from
+case-sensitive, so Test WiFi is different from

-you.
+given to you.

 The values of wifi_country and wifi_hidden